Skip to main content Skip to secondary navigation

 Define the core competencies by determining the hard and soft skills the candidate needs to have to be successful in the position.
 As a start, review Stanford’s core competencies and consider which to incorporate, in addition to competencies for your department and the position itself.
 Competency-based interviews help to provide more objectivity to the interview process by probing for specific job-related examples and greater clarity into the skills and abilities candidates may bring to the position.
 Once you have determined the competencies, there are many online resources to help create your behavioral interview questions to effectively evaluate candidates against these competencies.

-Visit the interview question library to search for questions to use with candidates.
+Visit the IQL to search for questions to use with candidates.
 Competency-based interviews help to provide more objectivity to the interview process by probing for specific job-related examples and greater clarity into the skills and abilities candidates may bring to the position.
-The interview question library is a compilation of competency-based questions sourced and reviewed over time, including questions from external resources as well as recruiters and managers at Stanford.
-New questions can be submitted and the library is a "living" resource, which means the questions will be updated on a continuing basis.
+The IQL is a compilation of competency-based questions sourced and reviewed over time, including questions from external resources as well as recruiters and managers at Stanford.
+New questions can be submitted, and the library is a "living" resource, which means the questions will be updated on a continuing basis.

 Visit the interview question library

-Access to the library: Please note the following details about access to the interview question library.
+Access to the library: Please note the following details about access to the IQL.

-• All non-academic managers with at least one direct report and HR professionals with roles in the Human Resources Services job family should have access to the interview question library.
+• All non-academic managers with at least one direct report and HR professionals with roles in the Human Resources Services job family should have access to the IQL.

-• Library access will not be provisioned to schools and units in wave one implementation of the ITA program (Graduate School of Business, School of Engineering, Vice Provost and Dean of Research, Vice Provost for Student Affairs).
-Access will be provisioned to wave one schools and units by sometime in fall 2023.
+• Library access is not yet provisioned to schools and units receiving Talent Acquisition Center of Expertise recruiting services (Graduate School of Business, School of Engineering, Vice Provost and Dean of Research, Vice Provost for Student Affairs, School of Humanities & Sciences).

-• If a non-academic people manager, an HR professional, or an individual staff contributor from any school or unit (including wave one ITA schools and units) would like access and they were not already provisioned access, they will be able to submit an access request for themselves as well as on behalf of other staff members via a form.
-If you were not provisioned access to the IQL and would like to request access, please complete this form
+• If a non-academic people manager, an HR professional, or an individual staff contributor from any school or unit (including schools and units receiving recruiting support from the Talent Acquisition Center of Expertise) would like access and they were not already provisioned access, they will be able to submit an access request for themselves as well as on behalf of other staff members via a form.
+If you were not provisioned access to the IQL and would like to request access, please complete this form.

-• If a team member from an ITA wave one school/unit is actively working with an ITA recruiter on a requisition, they are asked to refrain from using the IQL until the tool has been updated to include the candidate interview evaluation component.
+• If a team member from a school/unit receiving recruiting support from the Talent Acquisition Center of Expertise is actively working with a recruiter on a requisition, they are asked to refrain from using the IQL until the tool has been updated to include the candidate interview evaluation component.

-Job aids: For assistance navigating the interview question library, please reference the following job aids.
+For assistance navigating the IQL, please reference the following job aids (Google Drive).

-Should you encounter issues with the interview question library or want to provide feedback, please complete this form.
+Should you encounter issues with the IQL or want to provide feedback, please complete this form.

-System updates: The interview question library system is periodically updated to enhance the user experience.
+The IQL system is periodically updated to enhance the user experience.

 September 28, 2023